addtt/object-centric-library/README.md

   as well as in a qualitative way) under a range of distribution shifts.

-The image below showcases the datasets (top row) and the distribution shifts available in CLEVR (bottom row), as used in our paper.
+The image below showcases the datasets (top row) and the distribution shifts on CLEVR (bottom row) that were used in the experimental study in our paper.

 <p align="center">
 <img style="width:598px" alt="Datasets and distribution shifts" src="assets/datasets_and_shifts.png"/>